cocomelonc/peekaboo/README.md

 ![virustotal](./screenshots/11.png?raw=true)

 ## TODO
-Compile injector in Kali linux
+- [ ] Compile injector in Kali linux
+- [ ] Implement custom variations of `GetProcAddress` and `GetModuleHandle` functions
-Replace msfvenom shell to custom undetectable
+- [ ] Replace msfvenom shell to custom undetectable

 ## Attention
 This tool is a Proof of Concept and is for Educational Purposes Only!!!
 Author takes no responsibility of any damage you cause